-The plateau of Nida is one of the largest in Crete, located at an altitude of 1400 meters, in the heart of the Psiloritis Mountain (or Mount Idi).
+The plateau of Nida is one of the largest in Crete, located at an altitude of 1400 meters, in the heart of the Psiloritis Range (Mount Idi).
 The peaks of the surrounding mountains are white until early summer, forming a wonderful landscape.
-The plateau can be reached via a dirt road starting from the picturesque village of Anogia, but also via a rugged dirt track from Gergeri.
+The plateau can be reached via the road starting from the picturesque village of Anogia, but also via a dirt track from Gergeri.

-The plateau is used as pasture and is not cultivated.
+The plateau is used as pasture and is not cultivated, as it is located in very high altitude.
+The vegetation is mainly low and consists of the plant Asplenium ceterach.
 Due to overgrazing, you we’ll not see any trees in the plain, although it was previously covered by a dense forest.
-You can still see a small, but excellent, sample of this forest, in the nearby oak wood of Rouvas, which can be reached via the road connecting the plateau with Gergeri.
-Also, another nice idea is trekking down the Voriza Gorge, starting from "Poros Milias”, the south passage that links the plateau to the plain of Messara.
+You can still see a small, but excellent, sample of forest in the nearby oak wood of Rouvas, which can be reached via the road connecting the plateau with Gergeri or the E4 European footpath from Nida to Rouvas.
+Also, another nice idea is trekking down the Voriza Gorge, starting from "Poros Milias”, the south passage that links the plateau to the plane of Messara.

 The sacred Cave of the Minoans at Nida Plateau: the Idaean Cave